Repetitions are not all alike: distinct mechanisms sustain repetition in language models: Experimental setup

 where \( \{w_t\} \) is the sequence of tokens. \( T \) is the starting point of periodicity. \( n \) is the \textit{cycle length}.
 This means that for \( t < T \), the sequence may be arbitrary, but from \( T \) onward, it follows a periodic pattern.

-\textbf{Dataset.} We build our dataset to compare two different types of prompts yielding the same token sequences as output.
-We select the prompts using the following procedure: we begin with a \emph{raw set} of 16,000 well-formed human sentences, sampled from a minipile partition of the Pile corpus~\citep{kaddour2023minipile, gao2020pile}.
-Each sentence is truncated to the first 50 characters (e.g., \textit{Prophylactic antibiotics for non-laboring patients}.) and used as input to the model.
-Continuations are generated using greedy decoding, a strategy known to produce repetitive outputs~\citep{holtzman2019curious, li2023repetition,xu2022learning}.

-From the initial set, we keep as \textbf{Natural} prompts only those sequences that trigger repetitions: specifically, cycles of more than one token repeated at least twice.
-If a cycle does not start immediately after the original 50-character extract, we extend the prompt by including the model’s output up to the first token in the cycle.

-From the Natural prompts, we build \textbf{In-Context Learning (ICL)} prompts.
-Specifically, we take each of the repeated sequences generated in the natural setup, presenting it twice.
-It should be noted that those sequences tend to be naturalistic, but might not be complete sentences, for example: \textit{ iridium complexes.
-The ruthenium complexes are more efficient catalysts than the iridium complexes.
-The ruthenium complexes are more efficient catalysts than the}.

-This selection ensures that the repeated sequences are identical in both the Natural and ICL sets.
-As a result, the two datasets are equal in size, and each corresponding pair produces the same cyclical output.
-Importantly, the obtained datasets are model-specific, as different models may not generate the same repetitive sequences from identical inputs.

 \textbf{Cycle numbering.} In what follows, we indicate the first repetition of a cycle as \emph{cycle 1}.
-By \emph{cycle 0}, we indicate the input sequence not including the tokens generated by the model.
+By \emph{cycle 0}, we indicate the input sequence not including the tokens repeated by the model.
 In the natural prompt case, this is solely the prompt.
-In the ICL case, we set as cycle 0 a single iteration of the repetitive sequence.
-Cycle 0 in the ICL setup can therefore be considered as a baseline, it is a sequence that is not sufficient to lead to repetition through ICL, and has not been specifically selected to generate repetitions.
+In the ICL case, cycle 0 is an empty prompt, which we do not plot.
+Cycle 1 is a single iteration of the sequence, insufficient to expect a repetitive generation.
+From cycle 2, the model has a pattern to detect and could start repeating.

-\textbf{Repetition Rate.} During the selection process, we evaluate the model's natural tendency to greedily generate repetitive sequences.
-In the initial \textit{raw set} of 16K sentences from the Pile, the sequences generate repetitions in 82\% of cases.
-The selected ICL prompts lead to repetition in all corresponding cases.
-This indicates that while the model responds to the ICL structure, it also exhibits a strong tendency to generate repetitions even in response to natural prompts that should not necessarily elicit them.

-\textbf{Task.} The Natural and ICL prompts are input to the model, which generates up to 300 tokens using greedy decoding.